ryanallen/articles/markdown/UXPin/app-design-process.md

 * **Brainstorm on the problem**.
 You can get your team together on the perceived problem, having everyone on the team — from designers to developers to marketers to business analysts to sales — participate.
 Now while it'll be up to the designer ultimately to solve the design problems, teammates from other departments can provide other insights that will help frame your work.
 After all, sales may be closer to users and have a deeper understanding of their problems while a business analysts may have insights into the market.

 * **Researching the problem**.
 You can conduct a competitive marketing analysis to determine if this problem is being faced elsewhere.
-You can also conduct a customer survey (like the one we did early on stress).
+You can also conduct a user survey (like the one we did early on stress).
 If it's an existing product, dig through your analytics, heuristics, content, or conduct users tests.

 Doing these things will go a long way to getting to what's causing your problem, its root cause and how to solve it.